We're going back to basics this week and keeping it simple with that Argentinian staple - steak and chimicurri sauce!

 This is grilling at its most raw and primal - meat, heat and flavour.

-The Weber Steakhouse Charcoal we've used is made from South American Quebracho hardwood, meaning it burns at extremely high temperatures, making it perfect for searing and caramelising the outside of the steak whilst keeping the inside perfectly rare/ medium rare.
+The Weber Lumpwood we've used is made from South American Quebracho hardwood, meaning it burns at extremely high temperatures, making it perfect for searing and caramelising the outside of the steak whilst keeping the inside perfectly rare/ medium rare.

 The Weber Gourmet Barbecue System Sear Grate can be used on a range of barbecues, not just charcoal grills, and its thick cast iron bars hold and transit heat more effectively, meaning excellent sear marks!